Michigan Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 Michigan Minimum Coverage Car Insurance Requirements

-In Michigan, to legally operate a vehicle, drivers must have minimum coverage auto insurance.
+To operate a vehicle legally in Michigan, drivers must have minimum coverage auto insurance.
 The required minimum amounts are:

-The insurance premiums in Michigan are influenced by the state's no-fault system.
-Under this system, your insurer pays for your injuries or property damage after an accident regardless of who is at fault, up to your coverage limit.
-In other words, personal injury protection is a significant part of your auto insurance policy, providing coverage for medical expenses.
+The state's no-fault system influences insurance premiums.
+Your insurer pays for your injuries or property damage after an accident, regardless of who's at fault, up to your coverage limit.
+PIP is a significant part of your auto insurance policy, providing coverage for medical expenses.

 michigan icon

-Michigan does not mandate drivers to carry collision or comprehensive insurance as part of their minimum coverage auto insurance.
-But if you finance or lease a vehicle, lenders often require both types of coverage to protect their investment in your car.
-GIven that Michigan is a no-fault state, carrying collision insurance can help cover vehicle repair costs regardless of fault, and comprehensive coverage can protect against non-collision incidents.
+Michigan doesn't mandate that drivers carry collision or comprehensive coverages as part of their minimum coverage auto insurance.
+However, if you finance or lease a vehicle, lenders often require both coverage types to protect their investment in your car.
+As Michigan is a no-fault state, collision insurance helps cover vehicle repair costs regardless of fault, and comprehensive coverage protects against non-collision incidents.

 What Does Minimum Coverage Cover?